Thoughts from a Stoic Solopreneur

 Where else can we apply this principle in your life and business?

-Where can we apply expertise instead of brute force?
+Where can we apply expertise instead of brute force to build leverage?

 Once you’ve noticed it you see it everywhere.